angarsky/diveintopython/learn/file_handling/xml.md

 df.to_csv('example.csv', index=False)
 ```

 In both of these examples, the `xml.etree.ElementTree` module is used to parse the XML file and extract the data.
-The [csv](https://docs.python.org/3/library/csv.html) module (in Example 1) or the [pandas](https://pypi.org/project/pandas/) library (in Example 2) is used to write the data to a [csv](https://docs.python.org/3/library/csv.html) file.
+The `csv` module (in Example 1) or the [pandas](https://pypi.org/project/pandas/) library (in Example 2) is used to write the data to a CSV file.